 I’m in that place now.
 No, it’s not the closet of my youth, but it sure feels like it as my wife, my sweet Lisa, faces the darkness of cancer.
 She hadn’t been feeling well for quite some time.
 After many doctor visits, we found ourselves sitting in front of an oncologist.
 Not a place we ever thought we would be.
 I’m still a bit numb as I write this now.

-The release of the memory of my sitting in that closet, dark and lonely for so many days I now understand is for today.
+I now understand that remembering the darkness and loneliness I felt inside the closet at daycare is important for my present circumstance.
 It’s a memory God has allowed to surface to bring me, and perhaps you, to a place of peace and comfort.
-To remind us both that in our dark times we are not alone.
-He is there with us, never abandoning us, never forsaking us.
+To remind us that, in our dark times, we are not alone.
+He is there with us—never abandoning us and never forsaking us.
 Always giving us the strength to make it through.
-Hold on to that hope, to that truth, and let it be your strength and comfort in your dark time.
+Hold on to that hope and truth and let it be your strength and comfort in your dark time.

 “Yes, I’m here, George.
 Don’t be afraid.”